neam/dna-project-base-angular-frontend/README.md

 ## Run the tests

 You will need to have *Google Chrome* installed in order to run the tests.
+Also, make sure you have built the app (with `grunt` or `grunt build-development`) before running the tests.

     karma start